tmikeschu/career-development-curriculum/module_one/README.md

-# Module One Professional Development
+# Module One Career Development

-In Module One, professional development is focused on strategies to help students be successful at Turing.
+In Module One, career development is focused on strategies to help students be successful at Turing.
 The following are key components of this success:

 * Cultivate Self-Awareness
 * Understand one's key strengths